aman15012/youStats/README.md

 ## Tech
   - Django to set up a web server
   - Youtube Data API to request data
-  - Javascript to manupulate the data
+  - Javascript to manipulate the data
   - d3.js to create interactive visualizations
   - html/css to make the web pages

+## References
+  - YouTube Data API Documentation for the API request code
+  - Bootstrap for the page layout
+  - D3.js examples for the visualizations

 ## Installation